APS IH / June 2012

 • if appropriate, notifies HHSC OGS of the need to withdraw the referral (for example, the client’s needs were met without requiring HHSC OGS to file for guardianship).

 HHSC’s Role in Rapidly Diminishing Asset Investigations

-If the client fits all other criteria for guardianship, HHSC files an application for temporary guardianship.
-Although a certified medical examination (CME) is not required for a temporary guardianship, HHSC seeks one to provide to the court, if available in time.
-If APS is ultimately unable to gather sufficient evidence to support the finding of Valid regarding financial exploitation and APS has insufficient evidence to validate any other finding, HHSC may:
+If the client fits all other criteria for guardianship, HHSC OGS files an application for temporary guardianship.
+Although a certified medical examination (CME) is not required for a temporary guardianship, HHSC OGS seeks one to provide to the court, if available in time.
+If APS is ultimately unable to gather sufficient evidence to support the finding of Valid regarding financial exploitation and APS has insufficient evidence to validate any other finding, HHSC OGS may:

 • withdraw the application for temporary guardianship, if the hearing has not yet been held; or

 • seek dismissal from the guardianship if guardianship has been granted.

 HHSC OGS notifies APS immediately if guardianship is not granted or HHSC OGS seeks to dismiss a guardianship.
 If a temporary guardianship is not granted, HHSC completes the guardianship assessment of the client within 30 calendar days of the APS referral.

 If temporary guardianship is granted, HHSC OGS completes the guardianship assessment of the client during the term of the temporary guardianship to determine whether seeking a permanent guardianship of the client is appropriate.

 4783.4 Procedure for Case Management After Emergency Referral Form Is Submitted to HHSC Office of Guardianship Services

 After the APS guardianship referral form is submitted to HHSC OGS, a guardianship specialist is assigned to conduct an assessment.
 The APS specialist works jointly with the HHSC OGS guardianship specialist and shares information to promote a positive outcome for the client.